VSharapov/schedules-and-schonflicts/README.md

 - If no date consensus, ask the asshole again (and wait for replies on both messages)
 - If date consensus, send a confirmation message and add thumbs reactions
 - Wait for thumbs to be added on
-- On a thumbs down, that user is the new asshole
+- On a thumbs down, that user is the new asshole and must propose a new time
-- NEXT: thumbs up logic
+- On final thumbs up it pings everyone and destroys the party

 ## Setup